-We may use this verification process as a mean to find the Arithmetic Mean of the data.
+We may use this verification process as a means to find the Arithmetic Mean of the data.

 From the above cases, it is evident that the arithmetic mean may be found through the estimated mean and deviation of all observations from it.
-The difference between any score of

-Arithmetic mean = Estimated mean + Average of deviation deviation deviation
+Arithmetic mean = Estimated mean + Average of deviation